A Complete Guide to Data Scientist Career Path

 Principal

 The Principals also provide a high-level perspective for the project teams.
-You can understand it as an advisory position to them and the management at the same time.
+You can understand the position as an advisory position to them and the management at the same time.

 Experience: 7-10 years